Large deviations for perturbed Gaussian processes and logarithmic asymptotic estimates for some exit probabilities

 where $\cl{A}^\circ$ is the interior of the set $\cl{A}$, and $I_Z$ is the rate function $I_Z^{(=)}$ in (\ref{eq:rate-fun-Z-ggG}), or the rate function $I_Z^{(\bot)}$ in (\ref{eq:rate-fun-Z}).
 Moreover, in all the cases studied below, we check that

 which yields the logarithmic asymptotic estimate

 The value $w$ is called \emph{exponential decay rate}.
-In particular we also have $w=I_Z(z^*)$ for some $z^*\in \cl{A}$ and, in the fashion of large deviations, $z^*$ is said to be ``a most likely path leading to exit''.
+In particular we also have $w=I_Z(z^*)$ for some $z^*\in \cl{A}$ and, in the fashion of large deviations, $z^*$ is said to be \emph{a most likely path leading to exit} (for some more details on this concept see e.g. Lemma 4.2 in \cite{GaneshOConnellWischik}; another reference is \cite{Mandjes}, p.
+45).
 As far as the equality in (\ref{eq:coincident-infima}) is concerned, in general we trivially have

 and therefore only the inverse inequality has to be checked.